cockroachdb/docs/v2.1/demo-serializable.md

 toc: true
 ---

-In contrast to most databases, CockroachDB v2.1 always uses `SERIALIZABLE` isolation, which is the strongest of the four [transaction isolation levels](https://en.wikipedia.org/wiki/Isolation_(database_systems)) defined by the SQL standard. `SERIALIZABLE` isolation guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, without any concurrency.
+In contrast to most databases, CockroachDB always uses `SERIALIZABLE` isolation, which is the strongest of the four [transaction isolation levels](https://en.wikipedia.org/wiki/Isolation_(database_systems)) defined by the SQL standard and is stronger than the `SNAPSHOT` isolation level developed later. `SERIALIZABLE` isolation guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, without any concurrency.
 This ensures data correctness by preventing all "anomalies" allowed by weaker isolation levels.

 In this tutorial, you'll work through a hypothetical scenario that demonstrates the importance of `SERIALIZABLE` isolation for data correctness.